 Become a SWAT Agent: Education Requirements and Career Information

 Learn how to become a SWAT agent.
-Research the job duties and the education requirements and find out how to start a career as a SWAT agent.
+Research the job duties and the education requirements associated with this job and find out how to start a career as a SWAT agent.

 |Degree Level||High school diploma*; graduation from police academy*, some college coursework may be required**|